 2. Hire Line Cooks

 3 mornings out of 5, my kids will make their own breakfast.
 I don’t know how it started, but I’d like to think they fundamentally feel empowered and encouraged to solve problems around here so one thing lead to another and boom… cereal.
-They do NOT pour milk into the cereal.
+The little ones don’t pour milk into the cereal.
 That’s a rule.
 And until recently, they were NOT allowed near appliances.
 Eleanor has now been given permission to use the toaster oven.
 I usually come down half way through the meal and make sure they’ve had enough, pour milk, etc. but it helps that they have something to do each morning other than harass me and bother each other.

 3. Lunch Bunch